guestdaniel/GuestOxenham2022/README.md

 # Introduction

-This repository contains all the code and behavioral data necessary to completely replicate the figures and analyses found in [Guest and Oxenham (2021)](link to paper).
+This repository contains all the code necessary to completely replicate the figures and analyses found in Guest and Oxenham (2021).
 The codebase is a mixture of Python and R, with Python mostly being used to conduct neural simulations and R mostly being used to analyze behavioral data and create figures.
 A Docker image is available in which a single script `run.sh` can be run to replicate all of the figures in the paper.
 This is our recommended solution for running the code in this repository.

-The repository does not include the code used to collect behavioral data (stimulus generation, stimulus presentation, response collection, etc.), but these files are available upon request to the authors.
-The repository does contain the preprocessed behavioral data, code to replicate the analyses and visualizations of the behavioral data, and code to replicate the computational models described in the manuscript.
+The repository includes the code used to collect behavioral data (stimulus generation, stimulus presentation, response collection, etc.) as a single archive.
+This code is only sparsely documented and relies on MATLAB and the [`afc`](http://medi.uni-oldenburg.de/afc/index.htm) package.
+The repository does not contain the preprocessed behavioral data but this can be easily downloaded from [Zenodo](https://doi.org/10.5281/zenodo.4750383) and placed in the `data` folder.
+Code to replicate the analyses and visualizations of the behavioral data and code to replicate the computational models described in the manuscript are available in this respository and are thoroughly documented.
 The code relies on a number of external libraries, including auditory-specific packages available via our modeling toolbox, [`apcmodels`](https://github.com/guestdaniel/apcmodels).

 The code in this repository is licensed under GNU GPLv3 (see `LICENSE.txt`).
-The behavioral data in this repository is licensed under CC BY-NC 4.0 (see `data/LICENSE.txt`).

 # File structure